 Those liquids are all acidic.
 Adding just a couple of drops to your frosting and then doing a taste test will help you cut back on an overly sweet taste.
 I added some lemon juice to this raspberry frosting recipe.

-How to Make Raspberry Cream Cheese Frosting
+Steps for Homemade Raspberry Cream Cheese Frosting

-How to Use this Homemade Frosting
+How to Use this Creamy Frosting

-This recipe creates enough frosting for decorating a dozen cupcakes or a smaller (think two layers and 6″ round) cake.
+This recipe creates enough frosting for decorating a dozen cupcakes or a smaller (think two layers and 6″ round) layer cake.

 This frosting would be a nice way to change up a traditional chocolate cake or cupcake with a pop of berry-flavored frosting.
 It also goes great with vanilla.
 I've used it for my vanilla cupcake recipe and fudgy chocolate cupcake recipe and had a lot of fun pairing those flavors together.

-More Tips for the Best Buttercream
+💡 More Tips for the Best Frosting

 - Want super smooth frosting?
 Once your stand mixer has done the hard work, spend a few more minutes with a spatula and your mixing bowl.
 Use the spatula to pop air bubbles in the frosting.
 To do this, push frosting with a spatula from the middle of your bowl to its edges, watching as the tears and bubbles in your buttercream disappear.
 Spend 3-4 minutes doing these motions to achieve nice, smooth frosting.